 When thinking about investment strategy it is always good to go back to the classics and learn from the masters.
-Warren Buffet is such a master and his record speaks for itself.
+Warren Buffett is such a master and his record speaks for itself.
 Here are a couple of good tips from him.

-Circle of Competence according to Warren Buffet
+Circle of Competence according to Warren Buffett

 When you think about investing in a company, or starting a company for that matter, start from your circle of competence.
 Start with what you know for the simple reason that you are better able to evaluate correctly.
 If you understand the brewery business, for example, you are in a better position to evaluate a company and their business practices better.